 In February 2013, Oxfam launched the Behind the Brands campaign to challenge the ‘Big 10’ food and beverage companies.
-The companies have made significant new commitments to improve social and environmental standards in their vast supply chains.
-But the companies must now ensure that their suppliers actually change their practices in line with the commitments made.
+The companies have made significant new commitments, but they must now ensure that their suppliers actually change their practices in line with the commitments made.

 Food and beverage industry giants improve policy commitments but they must turn them into action.

 This report provides examples of good practice to increase gender equality in the cocoa sector in West Africa, and shows where there is potential to make even greater change.